DerivcoIpswich/Orniscient/README.md

 Reflection can also be used to invoke methods on active (or in future inactive) grains.

-## PLEASE NOTE: Status
+## Compatibility
-Orniscient is still in early development and requires a post-1.2 version of Orleans to use, as it relies on a PR submitted to enable the introspection of grain data.
-From Orleans 1.3 onwards, Orniscient will work with any Orleans cluster.
+From Orleans 1.4 onwards, Orniscient will work with any Orleans cluster.

 ## Quick Start (WIP)
 1. Install the Orniscient proxy into your cluster by stating the following into package manager: